arviCV/redata/CONTRIBUTING.md

 ## Before pull request

 Before making pull request, assuming you are changing code (not docs only).
-It would be usefull for run:
+It would be useful for run:

 ```
 docker-compose down